How to master email marketing

 4. Make their lives easier

-We know that it’s easy to track how many people open your emails and that you want to drive people to your website, but ultimately, you should be making life easier for your customers (current and potential), not creating metrics.
+While it’s easy to track how many people open your emails and click through to your landing pages, ultimately you should be making life easier for your customers (current and potential), not creating metrics.

 If you can provide information in the email rather than making them go to your website, do it.
 Then, your click-through rate has meaning because it’s someone taking action, not just checking information.